Top AI Companies in Sydney (2026)

 Best for: Large enterprises that need AI strategy, governance frameworks, and regulatory compliance as part of a broader digital transformation.

-KPMG has built a significant AI practice in Sydney, combining their traditional consulting strengths with newer AI capabilities.
-They're particularly strong in industries where regulatory compliance, audit trails, and governance are central concerns, like financial services, healthcare, and government.
+KPMG has developed a significant AI practice in Sydney, blending their traditional consulting strengths with newer AI capabilities.
+They're particularly strong in industries where regulatory compliance, audit trails, and governance are central concerns - financial services, healthcare, and government among them.

 What KPMG does well:

-• AI governance and ethics: Frameworks for responsible AI deployment that satisfy board-level and regulatory requirements
+- AI governance and ethics: Frameworks for responsible AI deployment that meet board-level and regulatory requirements

-• Industry-specific AI strategy: Deep knowledge of compliance requirements across regulated industries
+- Industry-specific AI strategy: Deep understanding of compliance requirements across regulated industries

-• Data strategy: Advising on the data foundations needed before AI deployment makes sense
+- Data strategy: Advising on the data foundations needed before AI deployment becomes worthwhile

-Considerations: KPMG's strength is strategy and governance, not necessarily hands-on engineering.
+Considerations: KPMG's strength lies in strategy and governance, not necessarily hands-on engineering.
 For custom AI development, you may need a separate implementation partner working alongside them.

 3. Deloitte Australia